What CRC Actually Reviews

 Risk Detection Engine

-CRC applies a structured, rules-based approach to identify inconsistencies, anomalies, and hidden payroll risks.
+CRC applies a structured, rules-based approach to identify payroll errors, inconsistencies, and hidden risks that may not be visible during normal payroll processing.

 Rather than relying on surface-level checks, the engine evaluates patterns across employees, pay events, and time — surfacing issues that often go unnoticed within standard payroll processes.

-Each signal is grounded in defined logic, ensuring findings are consistent, explainable, and repeatable.
+Each signal is grounded in defined logic, ensuring findings are consistent, explainable, and repeatable across your payroll data.

 CONSISTENT LOGIC APPLICATION